CoderCaleb/ChatVibe/README.md

 - **Configure Firebase:**
     - Create a Realtime Database and set up User Authentication (choose email and password) in your Firebase project.
-    - Download the template JSON file provided [here]('https://github.com/CoderCaleb/ChatVibe/blob/main/chatvibe_final.json') and import it into your Firebase Realtime Database.
+    - Download the template JSON file provided in ./chatvibe_final.json and import it into your Firebase Realtime Database.
-    - Copy the template for the Firebase Realtime Database rules [here]('https://github.com/CoderCaleb/ChatVibe/blob/main/firebase_rules.json') and paste it into your Firebase Realtime Database Rules.
+    - Copy the template for the Firebase Realtime Database rules in ./firebase_rules.json and paste it into your Firebase Realtime Database Rules.

 - **Add Firebase Config:**
     - Get the Firebase configuration object (SDK config) from your Firebase project.